-First, it helps you organize, use, and archive images as they’re needed.
+First, it helps you organize, use, and archive images as needed.
 Whenever you reference an image, you’ve got the keywords you need to find at your disposal.

 Second, it plays a small role in your SEO competitiveness since search engines can read the file names of images on your blog post.

 When a user searches a keyword-rich term in your niche, it increases your chance of showing up on their search results.
 Of course, this alone isn’t going to rank you higher on Google, but it’s a small part of a larger strategy to help you succeed in the long run.

 7. Add Alt Text to Your Blog Images

-In addition, adding alt text to all your images makes your blog accessible for people who are vision-impaired or blind.
+In addition, adding alt text to all your blog images makes your blog accessible for people who are vision-impaired or blind.
 This text won’t appear on your website but is helpful for search engines and screen readers to explain the image and its relevance.